That Night in London

-That Night in London is a 1932 British crime film directed by Rowland V. Lee, produced by Alexander Korda, and written by Dorothy Greenhill and Arthur Wimperis.
-It stars Robert Donat, Pearl Argyle, Miles Mander and Roy Emerton.
-It was released in the United States under the alternative title of Over Night.
+That Night in London (U.S. title: Over-Night; also known as Bright Lights of London) is a 1932 British crime film directed by Rowland V. Lee and starring Robert Donat, Pearl Argyle, Miles Mander and Roy Emerton.
+It was written by Dorothy Greenhill and Arthur Wimperis, and produced as a quota quickie by Alexander Korda.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Premise

 A young bank clerk steals £500 and plans to go on a spree before shooting himself but a bad girl turned good tries to convince him to return the money and stay alive.